Commenting on Tildes

 The "Noise" label is not visible on comments.

-If the Noise label is active on a comment, it will cause the comment to be sorted below replies with no and Offtopic labels, acting as if it had -2 total votes.
+If the Noise label is active on a comment, it will cause the comment to be sorted below unlabelled and Offtopic replies, acting as if it had -2 total votes.
 Also, the comment will be autocollapsed, so that it is hidden (all its child comments will also be hidden).
 Collapsed comments can be manually expanded and viewed.

 The "Malice" label is for comments which contain negative language.
 This includes: